 Note: Please check daily to make sure your child brings home everything she/he brought to the Club in the morning.
-An incredible array of towels, life jackets, sunglasses, shoes and other items accumulates at the Club every season.
-Lost and found items will be placed on a rack outside the youth room.
+An incredible array of towels, life jackets, sunglasses, shoes and other items accumulate at the Club every season.
+Lost and Found items will be placed on a rack outside the youth room.
 Be sure to check this rack regularly for familiar belongings.
-All remaining items be removed each Friday.
+All remaining items will be removed each Friday.

 Swim Program FAQ

 Do You Encourage My Child To Swim Outside Of Class?

 One of our goals is to develop swimmers who enjoy swimming and are confident around the water.
 We encourage them to swim outside of class.
 Beginning with Level IV – Intermediates, participants are required to complete an age appropriate number of miles to move on to the next level.
 Most of these miles are accomplished in class for those swimmers who attend all of the classes.
 Children who swim these miles get the greatest benefit from the program.

 Level V – Swimmers - 6 miles CWS/BWR – 8 miles